keithjgrant/keithjgrant.com/content/posts/2019/01/adding-webmention-support-to-a-static-site.md

 one for reposts (`webmention.activity.type === 'repost' || webmention.activity.type === 'link'`),
 and one for replies (everything else).
 I then have code to convert the metadata into DOM elements and add them to the page in the appropriate place.
-Again, feel free to rework [my code](https://github.com/keithjgrant/keithjgrant.com/blob/master/themes/shindig/static-src/js/webmentions.js) to suit your purposes for this.
+Again, feel free to rework [my code](https://github.com/keithjgrant/keithjgrant.com/blob/master/themes/shindig/static-src/js/webmentions.js) to suit your purposes for this&mdash;I include a `<template>` on my page for these, which I clone into the page and hydrate with the fetched data.

+If you really want to get fancy, you can fetch your webmentions every time your site builds, and add them into the initial render of the page.
+If you go this route, however, you should probably make an additional fetch from the client side to pick up any webmentions that you’ve received since the last time you built your site.

 ## Enhancing with Microformats

 When a webmention is sent, it includes only the source URL and the target URL.
-But you’ll notice in the payload received from webmention.io, there is a whole lot more information included.
+But you’ll notice in the payload received from webmention.io there is a whole lot more information included.
 This is all information it was able to parse from the page at the source URL.
 How much it is able to figure out will depend largely on whether or not the page uses _microformats_ in its markup.